rafeeqqq/Disease-outcome-prediction/Disease Outcome prediction/README.md

 CONCLUSION AND FUTURE ENHANCEMENT
-We have proposed and implemented a cutting-edge application in the healthcare field called Prognostic Disease Analytics.
+We have proposed and implemented a cutting-edge application in the healthcare field called Disease Outcome Prediction.
 By amalgamating healthcare expertise with advanced data analytics, this system offers a transformative approach to predict and manage diseases.
 The system's key strengths lie in its user-friendly interface, which simplifies the process of inputting patient symptoms, and its integration of four powerful machine learning algorithms: